-Southwestern Oregon Community College serves a tycounty district of 1,997 square miles with an estimated population of 66,320 . . . the first community college district formed in Oregon.
-September 25, 1961 was opening day, with an enrollment of 266 students.
+Southwestern Oregon Community College serves a two county district of 1,997 square miles with an estimated population of 66,320 . . . the first community college district formed in Oregon.
+September 25, 1961 was opening day, with an enrollmer of 266 students.

-During the early years of its existence, classes were held surplus Navy facilities and Coos Bay public schools.
+During the early years of its existence, classes were held in surplus Navy facilities and Coos Bay public schools.
 An old hotel was the first administration building.
-During the 1963-64 period, Randolph Hall (a classroom building) and Umpqua Hall (industrial mechanics facility) were constructed on the Emplace Lake campus site.
+During the 1963-64 period Randolph Hall (a classroom building) and Umpqua Hall (thindustrial mechanics facility) were constructed on the Empire Lake campus site.
 Sitkum, Coaledo and Dellwood Halls followed soon after.
-All are named for historic post offices of the region.
+All are named for historic post offices of the region

-During the fall of 1967, Prosper Hall was built for physical education activities.
+During the fall of 1967, Prosper Hall was built for physic education activities.
 Tioga Hall (also known as the Learning Resource Center) was built in two stages, with the top three floors completed in 1969.
-Three temporary buildings provide space for nursing classes, large classes and meetings and shop facilities.
-Empire Annex, dedicated with a chain-cutting ceremony February, is used for welding classes.
+Three temporary buildings provide space floursing classes, large classes and meetings and shop facilitie Empire Annex is used for welding classes.

-Outreach classes are offered in towns throughout the district: Bandon, Coquille, Myrtle Point, Reedsport and Powers pto (through special arrangement with IED) classes in Curry Courpopulation centers.
-Noninstructional community services easy year bring 15 to 20 thousand men and women to the campus, to attend concerts, lectures, athletic events, vocational educations Skills Day, theater productions, district-wide art shows and oth events.
+Outreach classes are offered in towns throughout the district; Bandon, Coquille, Myrtle Point, Reedsport and Powers plut (through special arrangement with IED) classes in Curry Count population centers.
+Noninstructional community services each year bring 15 to 20 thousand men and women to the campus, to attend concerts, lectures, athletic events, vocational educations Skills Day, theater productions, district-wide art shows and other events.

 The college was accredited by the Northwest Association of Secondary and High Schools in 1966.
-Its curricula of courses approved by the Oregon State Department of Education.
-The present staff includes 15 administrators, 63 full-time faculty, 1 part-time instructors and 47 classified staff members.
-Approximately 3500 full time and part time students are enrolled each term for day and night classes,
+Its curricula of courses a approved by the Oregon State Department of Education.
+The present staff includes 15 administrators, 63 full-time faculty, 170 part-time instructors and 47 classified staff members.
+Approximately 3500 full time and part time students are enrolled each term for day and night classes.